 About the project

-The project launched in July 2020 for an initial term of six months, and received extension funding from Innovate UK in January 2021 for a further three.
-So far it has seen the installation of a second innovative cyclone mill to double round-the-clock production of ﬂour milled from nutritious grain grown in Fife.
+The project launched in July 2020 and received extension funding from Innovate UK in January 2021 for a further three months.
+Flour to the People has enabled the installation of a second innovative cyclone mill to double our round-the-clock production of ﬂour milled from nutritious grain grown in Fife.

 Alongside this, we partnered with ten food hubs in communities across Scotland to hold online baking events to share breadmaking skills and knowledge.
 These events aimed to open up a future for participants that offers an alternative to purchasing the usual low-value, mass-produced and ultra-processed supermarket offerings.

 We also worked with existing community bakeries to increase the impact of localised supply chains and support healthier eating, personal wellbeing and food resilience into the future.
 This means working with community bakers to develop popular products and strengthen confidence and skills to bake with Scotland The Bread’s nutrient-dense ﬂour.

 Feedback from the communities involved was overwhelmingly positive, with many local people inspired to try baking at home and food hubs keen to include Scotland The Bread’s more nutritious flour in a whole range of breadmaking activities.
 We want to continue developing this work and supporting more communities to discover the joys of baking together – scroll down to find out how you can help us do so.

 We are delighted that Flour to the People won the Food Innovation category of the BBC Radio 4 Food & Farming Awards 2021!
 Judge Dan Saladino came to Fife to learn more about the project and hear about the impact it has had on communities involved.
 Listen to his interview here.

 You can also listen to the awards ceremony here, where we were honoured to stand alongside so many inspiring people making positive changes in the food and farming system.